Allied Health Clinical Experience

 - Your primary care doctor may have copies of your immunizations.

-- HCC may be able to access your immunization records if you grew up in Florida.
-Contact email@example.com or 813-259-6513 for more information.
+- You may be able to access your immunization records if you grew up in Florida.
+Visit https://flshotsusers.com/resources/frequently-asked-questions/ to request vaccine records.

 - Physicals and immunizations are often free in many health insurance plans including Medicaid and may be completed with your primary care doctor.